ot4i/ace-demo-pipeline/README.md

 Regardless of the pipeline technology and deployment target, some initial steps are similar:

 - Forking this repository is recommended as this allows experimentation with all aspects of the application and pipeline.
+PRs welcome, too!
 - A database will be needed for the application to run correctly.
 GitHub Action CI builds can succeed without a database because they only run build and UT steps, but all other use cases require a database, and DB2 on Cloud (requires an IBM Cloud account) is one option that requires no local setup nor any payment.
 For DB2oC, create a "free tier" DB2 instance via "Create resource" on the IBM Cloud dashboard and download the connection credentials for use in the pipeline.
+See [demo-infrastructure/cloud-resources.md](demo-infrastructure/cloud-resources.md) for more details.
+  - Note that component testing relies on the same DB2 on Cloud instance as the eventual application image; this is not a best practice, but does keep the demo simpler to get going, and so getting the DB2 instance credentials set up in Kubernetes and/or locally is necessary for the component tests.
 - Installing the ACE toolkit locally is recommended, and the ACE v12 toolkit can clone the (forked) repo locally with the pre-installed eGit plugin.
-Although development and testing can be done online using a github-hosted container (see [README-codespaces](README-codespaces.md) for details), having the toolkit available locally is helpful for replicating the most common ACE development experience.
+Although development and testing can be done online using a GitHub-hosted container (see [README-codespaces](README-codespaces.md) for details), having the toolkit available locally is helpful for replicating the most common ACE development experience.